-Flood claim, repetitive loss, and severe repetitive loss property data is indicated in Table 7-45, which also identifies the CRS Community Status in the County.
-At present, the planning partnership does not feel the level of effort to become a CRS community is warranted, nor within the capacity of the present staffing levels to facility such an endeavor.
+Flood claim, repetitive loss, and severe repetitive loss property data varies from availability from the 2016 plan, which data is indicated in Table 7-4, which also identifies the CRS Community Status in the County.
+Table 7-5 identifies similar data for the 2023 update, with 2022 being the most current.10 At present, the planning partnership does not feel the level of effort to become a CRS community is warranted, nor within the capacity of the present staffing levels to facility such an endeavor.
+Of those structures identified in Table 7-5, all but one structure (at the Skokomish Tribe) were residential in nature, with the Tribe's impacted structure being a business.